 - 1/2-3/4 teaspoon salt

-- Preheat the oven to 375 F. Spray 12 regular-sized muffin cups well with non-stick spray.
-(I used silicone cups like these (do not use paper because it will stick).
+- Preheat the oven to 375 F. Spray 12 regular-sized muffin cups well with non-stick spray or use silicone cups like these (do not use paper because it will stick).

-- Lightly spray a non-stick skillet with olive oil and sauté the garlic, bell peppers, and mushrooms over medium heat until the mushrooms just begin to exude their juices.
+- Heat a non-stick skillet and sauté the garlic, bell peppers, and mushrooms over medium heat until the mushrooms just begin to exude their juices.
 Stir in the chives, rosemary, and freshly ground black pepper, remove from the heat, and set aside.

 - Place the tofu and all remaining ingredients into a food processor or blender.
 Process until completely smooth and silky.
 Add the tofu mixture to the vegetables and stir to combine.
 Spoon equally into the 12 muffin cups: it will fill regular muffin cups about halfway.